 Working first with the body of the figure from my drawing, I found a way to create a thin layer of clay and form its dips and curves around her hips.
-Once I created the form, I had to carefully control the drying process to prevent the thin layer of clay from drying out too quickly, causing it to shrink and crack.
-The clay was thin enough to create the sense of lightness, but strong enough to not break, or feel out of balance with the rest of the figure.
+Once I created the form of the tutu, I had to carefully control the drying process to prevent the thin layer of clay from drying out too quickly, causing it to shrink and crack.
+In the end, the clay was thin enough to create the sense of lightness, but strong enough to not break, or feel out of balance with the rest of the figure.

-I brought the finished sculpture to show to one of my long time dancer friends.
-She has spent years teaching and mentoring younger dancers, often finding herself fighting against the sometimes toxic ethos of the dance world, with its spirit of frenzied perfectionism, eating disorders, and clawing competition to the top.
-What struck her about the figure was the attitude of rest – stepping away from being made a slave to the drive for perfection and image, and the freedom to stop and take a breath.
+I brought the finished sculpture to show to a long time dance friend.
+She has spent years teaching and mentoring young dancers, often fighting against the sometimes toxic ethos of the dance world, with its spirit of frenzied perfectionism, eating disorders, and clawing competition to the top.
+What immediately struck her when she saw the figure was her attitude of rest – stepping away from the slavery to perfection and image, and toward the freedom to stop and take a breath.

-For some time now, I have pondered the meaning of rest, Sabbath, Selah; letting go of our perceived control over our lives and the need to always feel like we are just one step ahead of failure.
-It is a journey into faith, the assurance that our Father calls us to action and effort, but He also calls us into rest, understanding and acting on our profound, daily dependence on Him and the way He lives His life through us.
+Rest, or Selah, teaches us to let go of our illusion of control over our lives and the need to always feel like we are running one step ahead of failure.
+It is a journey into faith; the assurance that our Father calls us to action and effort, but He also calls us into rest, understanding and acting on our profound, daily dependence on Him and the way He lives His life through us.